- Salary

 Tuition, Education and Textbook Amounts

-With the education and textbook tax credit as well as the Ontario tuition tax credits previously eliminated, the only tax credit that remains available for 2023 tuition is the Federal Tuition Credit, which is 15% of the tuition amounts as shown on your T2202.
+The education and textbook tax credit and the Ontario tuition tax credits have been eliminated.
+The only remaining tax credit available for 2024 tuition is the Federal Tuition Credit, which is 15% of the tuition amounts as shown on your T2202.
 Any unused tax credits can be carried forward to be used against future tax amounts payable.
-Please see the below table for an example on how the federal tuition credit can affect your taxes.
+Please see the below table for an example of how the federal tuition credit can affect your taxes.

-* Tuition tax credits are non-refundable and required to be claimed if available, depending on individual tax circumstances, actual tax savings may be less.
+* Remaining tuition credits are non-refundable and will be applied to reduce taxable income when available, and depending on individual tax circumstances, actual tax savings may be less.

-• Examination fees (MCCQEI, MCCQEII, Principles of Surgery (POS), CFPC and / or RCPSC certification exam)
+- Examination fees (MCCQE, Principles of Surgery (POS), CFPC and / or RCPSC certification exam)

 Ask for tax receipts from the bodies administering any such exams.